parallaxinc/PropWare/docs/Ch4AppDeployment.md

 [<< Chapter 3: Run an Example Project](http://david.zemon.name/PropWare/md_docs_Ch3RunningExampleProjects.html)<br />
 [>> Appendix A: CMake for PropWare](http://david.zemon.name/PropWare/md_docs_AppACMakeForPropware.html)

-PropWare makes building and running applications easy.
+%PropWare makes building and running applications easy.
 Below are instructions for creating a new project, followed by importing that project into your favorite IDE.

 Starting a New Project
 ----------------------
-1. The defining piece of a PropWare project is the `CMakeLists.txt` file.
+1. The defining piece of a %PropWare project is the `CMakeLists.txt` file.
 It must be named "CMakeLists.txt" as per CMake standards.
-Full details on CMake files in relation to PropWare can be found in [Appendix A](http://david.zemon.name/PropWare/md_docs_AppACMakeForPropware.html), but a typical use case with four source code files is provided below.
+Full details on CMake files in relation to %PropWare can be found in [Appendix A](http://david.zemon.name/PropWare/md_docs_AppACMakeForPropware.html), but a typical use case with four source code files is provided below.
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cmake}